CSM-Kellogg/ResurrectGeode/README.md

+### What this is
+A replacement for the Geode Scheduler with some add-ons

 ### NPM and interactJS
 I have chosen to use interactJS.
 This requires installation on my part, but I don't think it's required for anyone else.